Volunteer Engagement Statement

 Our furniture store and thrift store are operated entirely by volunteers, so all profits are used to provide services to Fishline clients.
 Volunteers can sort through donations, help repair and paint furniture, price and stage incoming merchandise or cashier.

-In our Garden Program
+In Our Garden

 Nothing is more delicious then fresh picked vegetables straight from the garden.
 The Fishline Garden Program meets a rapidly growing need for emergency food assistance and increases the amount of nutritious quality food low income families have available to them.
 With the high cost of vegetables and fruits, gardening makes good sense and benefits us all.
 Come join us: growing and sharing fresh organic vegetables and fruit with our Fishline neighbors!Learn More